 - Experience of working with individuals who have experienced sexual violence, whether in a paid or voluntary capacity.

 - An excellent understanding of sexual violence, including the impact on victims, their families and their children.

-- Theoretical, practical and procedural knowledge of civil and criminal justice remedies for victims of sexual violence.
+- Knowledge of civil and criminal justice remedies for victims of sexual violence.

-- A clear understanding of safeguarding issues, and the legal responsibilities surrounding these.
+- An understanding of safeguarding issues, and the legal responsibilities surrounding these.

 - Excellent communication, negotiation and advisory skills – both written and verbal – when interacting with a range of agencies and individuals.

 - Strong crisis management skills and the ability to deal with stressful and difficult situations.